Pre-Elem Banner

 ISI Staff

-International School of Indiana is pleased to share that we have received a $209,500 grant from Lilly Endowment Inc. through its Marion County K-12 Private Schools Initiative.
-This is one of 36 implementation grants being awarded through phase 2 of the initiative, which is designed to help strengthen the academic achievement of students in Indianapolis and improve their prospects for success after high school.
+International School of Indiana is pleased to share that it has received a $6 million grant from Lilly Endowment Inc. through its Marion County K-12 Private Schools Initiative.
+This is one of 34 large-scale implementation grants being awarded through phase 3 of the initiative, which is designed to help strengthen the academic achievement of students in Indianapolis and improve their prospects for success after high school.

-Read More about ISI Receives Implementation Grant from Lilly Endowment Inc.
+Read More about ISI Receives Large-Scale Implementation Grant from Lilly Endowment Inc.